p4p-83/interface

 Protobufs

-In this section, we outline these components, the role(s) that they each play, some technical details that pertain, and the interactions between them.
-The overarching focus is on these system behaviours and interactions—consequently, many of the following headings necessarily cross component boundaries.
+In this section, we outline these modules, the role(s) that they each play, some technical details that pertain, and the interactions between them.
+The overarching focus is on these system behaviours and interactions—consequently, many of the following headings necessarily cross module boundaries.

 Position with precision